hirangodage/webAPITemplate/README.md

 #### use above token to call api/test/[int]  , it will retun "value:" [int]  (use to test the authantication)

 ## publish
-#### web deploye will work for IIS, once the core module is isntalled
+#### web deploye will work for IIS, once the core module is isntalled. test